Deep Reinforcement Learning: An Overview: Background

 A feedforward deep neural network or multilayer perceptron (MLP) is to map a set of input values to output values with a mathematical function formed by composing many simpler functions at each layer.
 A convolutional neural network (CNN) is a feedforward deep neural network, with convolutional layers, pooling layers and fully connected layers.
 CNNs are designed to process data with multiple arrays, e.g., colour image, language, audio spectrogram, and video, benefit from the properties of such signals: local connections, shared weights, pooling and the use of many layers, and are inspired by simple cells and complex cells in visual neuroscience~\citep{LeCun2015}.
+ResNets~\citep{He2016-ResNets} are designed to ease the training of very deep neural networks by adding shortcut connections to learn residual functions with reference to the layer inputs.
 A recurrent neural network (RNN) is often used to process sequential inputs like speech and language, element by element, with hidden units to store history of past elements.
 A RNN can be seen as a multilayer neural network with all layers sharing the same weights, when being unfolded in time of forward computation.
 It is hard for RNN to store information for very long time and the gradient may vanish.
-Long short term memory networks (LSTM) and gated recurrent unit (GRU) were proposed to address such issues, with gating mechanisms to manipulate information through recurrent cells.
+Long short term memory networks (LSTM)~\citep{Hochreiter1997} and gated recurrent unit (GRU)~\citep{Chung2014} were proposed to address such issues, with gating mechanisms to manipulate information through recurrent cells.
 Gradient backpropagation or its variants can be used for training all deep neural networks mentioned above.

-Dropout is a regularization strategy to train an ensemble of sub-networks by removing non-output units randomly from the original network.
-Batch normalization performs the normalization for each training mini-batch, to accelerate training by reducing internal covariate shift, i.e., the change of parameters of previous layers will change each layer's inputs distribution.
+Dropout~\citep{Srivastava2014} is a regularization strategy to train an ensemble of sub-networks by removing non-output units randomly from the original network.
+Batch normalization~\citep{Ioffe2015} performs the normalization for each training mini-batch, to accelerate training by reducing internal covariate shift, i.e., the change of parameters of previous layers will change each layer's inputs distribution.

 Deep neural networks learn representations automatically from raw inputs to recover the compositional hierarchies in many natural signals, i.e., higher-level features are composed of lower-level ones, e.g., in images, the hierarch of objects, parts, motifs, and local combinations of edges.
 Distributed representation is a central idea in deep learning, which implies that many features may represent each input, and each feature may represent many inputs.
 The exponential advantages of deep, distributed representations combat the exponential challenges of the curse of dimensionality.
 The notion of end-to-end training refers to that a learning model uses raw inputs without manual feature engineering to generate outputs, e.g., AlexNet~\citep{Krizhevsky2012} with raw pixels for image classification, Seq2Seq~\citep{Sutskever2014} with raw sentences for machine translation, and DQN~\citep{Mnih-DQN-2015} with raw pixels and score to play games.